handley-lab/fgivenx/README.md

 Functional Posterior Plotter
 ----------------------------

-These packages allows one to compute a predictive posterior of a function, dependent on sampled parameters.
+These packages allow one to compute a predictive posterior of a function, dependent on sampled parameters.
 We assume one has a Bayesian posterior Post(theta|D,M) described by a set of posterior samples {theta_i}~Post.
 If there is a function parameterised by theta f(x;theta), then this script will